-- (c) The contractor may obtain shipping addresses/labels and clearances via VSM. - (d) The contractor shall- - (i) Package shipments in accordance with military standard (MIL STD) 2073; - (ii) Mark shipments in accordance with MIL STD 129; - (iii) When authorized, use commercial packaging/packing provisions in accordance with (ASTM D3951); and - (iv) Package shipments of petroleum products, liquid substances, and materials, or any other product defined as hazardous in accordance with United Nations Economic Commission for Europe (UNECE) European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR)
+- (b) To schedule shipment and obtain export clearance and/or air clearance for awards administered by DCMA, the contractor shall submit a SIR which will route to the cognizant Transportation Office.
+The contractor may obtain shipping addresses/labels for small packages and clearances via SIR. - (c) The contractor shall- - (i) Package shipments in accordance with military standard (MIL STD) 2073; - (ii) Mark shipments in accordance with MIL STD 129; - (iii) When authorized, use commercial packaging/packing provisions in accordance with (ASTM D3951); and - (iv) Package shipments of petroleum products, liquid substances, and materials, or any other product defined as hazardous in accordance with United Nations Economic Commission for Europe (UNECE) European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR)